 - Tests focusing on frequently used functions

-- Divide tasks based on skill: When creating test suites and cases, assign each one to individuals based on their technical expertise.
+When creating test suites and cases, assign each one to individuals based on their technical expertise.
 For example, if the test requires a proprietary tool to be executed, it will allow team members of varying skill levels to create test scripts with reasonably minimal ease.
-However, if the team chooses to use an open-source tool, this becomes complicated.
+However, this becomes complicated if the team chooses to use an open-source tool.
 In this case, designing automation tests will require the services of someone with expertise in coding for that specific tool.